Fangirl Diaries: Thrashing Through Time with Thursday and Silverstein

 Vogue Theatre

-As a Canadian that grew up going to Warped Tour every summer, Silverstein and Thursday are synonymous with that experience—seeing their names together on this tour lineup immediately brought me back to a simpler time where mosh pits with friends was all that mattered and summer was endless.
+As a Canadian who grew up going to Warped Tour every summer, both Silverstein and Thursday are synonymous with that experience—seeing their names together on this tour lineup immediately brought me back to a simpler time where mosh pits with friends was all that mattered and summer was endless.

 Opening with “Signals Over The Air,” Thursday came out swinging and the crowd swung back, belting every word right back at frontman Geoff Rickly.
-Chants for “Tucker” rang out from girls in the front row trying to get the drummers attention, whilst others screamed at the sight of Wade MacNeil, guitarist of Alexisonfire, who joined the lineup for this tour because “Silverstein is an iconic Canadian band so we needed to bring our own iconic Canadian!”
+“Tucker” chants for Tucker Rule rang out from girls in the front row trying to get the drummer’s attention, while others screamed at the sight of Wade MacNeil, guitarist of Alexisonfire, who joined the lineup for this tour because, according to Rickly, “Silverstein is an iconic Canadian band, so we needed to bring our own iconic Canadian!”

 “All of you in this crowd are better than Americans – you wanna know why?
 America has four fathers and tonight you have five fathers… we are Thursday!”
-Geoff exclaims to the crowd through his gap toothed grin.
+Rickly exclaimed onstage to the crowd through his gap toothed grin.

-Nearing the end of the set, Geoff takes a second to thank his band mates for saving his life from a heroin addiction—adding that he’s now eight years sober.
+Nearing the end of the set, Rickly took a second to thank his band mates for saving his life from a heroin addiction—adding that he’s now eight years sober.
 There’s a moment of celebration and cheer from the crowd before Geoff takes a breath and jumps right into “War All The Time.”

 It was at this moment that I started to cry.
 What a release a concert can be—but there’s something extra special about a Thursday concert.
 After all of these years, they are better than ever and it’s clear that they work hard for it.